-We landed in Buenos Aires and drove 6 hours north-west to meet with Renalto and his son, Juan.
-They showed us around their farm to see the last days of the peanut harvest, then took us out to dinner.
-Their hospitality, kindness and love for what they do made me realise that sourcing directly from them was the right thing to do.
+We landed in Buenos Aires and drove 6 hours north-west to meet the producers.
+They showed us around their farms to see the last days of the peanut harvest, then took us out to dinner.
+Their hospitality, kindness and love for what they do made me realise that travelling such a long way was the right thing to do.

 Argentinean peanuts are grown on the elevated plains of Córdoba, east of Mendoza, the wine region the country is known for.
 It’s very flat but has big beautiful skies that seem endless, not unlike our own New Zealand skies.
 Argentina isn’t really known for its peanuts, I suppose, but it actually has the perfect climate to grow them.
 The terroir of Córdoba peanuts is naturally sweeter resulting in a better tasting peanut butter.

-The Lorenzatis only grow a high oleic Runner variety – that’s it, no other crops.
+Our supplier only grows the high oleic Runner peanut – that’s it, no other crops.
 Mindful of their land, they don’t use water irrigation, and don’t even need to use fertiliser as their soil is so naturally fertile.
-While they’re committed to the quality of their peanuts, they’re also active in their community, donating to the local primary school in Ticino.
-It’s this passion for peanuts and community that makes them such a great fit with what we do at Fix & Fogg.
+It’s this passion for peanuts that makes them such a great fit with what we do at Fix & Fogg.